 Everyone desires a bright smile with a flawless set of pearly whites.
 However, along with the aesthetic sense, you should also ensure that your gums and teeth are healthy and disease free.

 Tartar and plaque are the most common dental problems faced by one and all, more so when dental care is inappropriate or ignored.
 Plaque is a thin sticky film that forms on the teeth and the gums and is comprised of bacteria and their products.
-If the plaque is not removed by regular brushing and dental flossing, it eventually gets hardened due to the calcium salts present in the saliva to form tartar on the teeth.

 What Causes Tartar Buildup on Teeth?